chaburkland/braiNIX/docs/README.md

 Requirements
 ------------

-_Development is currently in an unstable "0" phase.
-These requirements may change at any time._

 braiNIX is designed to run on most systems that support the execution of `.bf` files.
 These systems fall under two categories: